-1. What is meant by the following words used in the reading: "negligible" and "tenaciously" (1st paragraph); "indoctrinated", "mess" and "billets" (4th paragraph); and "precursors" (last paragraph)?

-- 2. According to the author, why were African American soldiers integrated with White soliders? - 3.
-In what ways were African American soldiers to be treated the same as white soldiers?
+1. What is meant by the following words used in the reading: "negligible" and "tenaciously" (1st paragraph); "indoctrinated", "mess" and "billets" (4th paragraph); and "precursors" (last paragraph) 2.
+According to the author, why were African American soldiers integrated with White soliders?
+3. In what ways were African American soldiers to be treated the same as white soldiers?
 4. According to Major McGregor and Captain Lindo, how did African American soldiers perform in combat?

-5. Do you agree with the author's conclusion, "This successful employment of African-American platoons by the 18th Infantry was one of the many precursors that eventually led to full integration in the US armed forces"?
+platoons by the 18 th Infantry was one of the many precursors that eventually led to full integration in the US armed forces"?
 Why or why not?
 Explain your answer.

-Use all of the readings to answer the questions that follow:

-- 1. In what ways (or details) do the primary and secondary sources agree? - 2.
-In what ways (or details) do the primary and secondary sources contrast each other? - 3.
-Do you think African American infantry soldiers made a difference in the war against Germany in Europe?
-Why or why not? - 4.
-Taken as a whole, why did the U.S. Army change its policy of having African American soldiers fight alongside white soldiers? - 5.
-If YOU were an African American soldier during World War II-would you have agreed to fight?
-Why or why not? - 6.
-Since the Chicago Tribune was a northern newspaper, how do you think southern newspapers covered the same events dealing with African Americans in World War II?
+Use all of the readings to answer the questions that follow: 1.
+In what ways (or details) do the primary and secondary sources agree?
+2. In what ways (or details) do the primary and secondary sources contrast each other?
+3. Do you think African American infantry soldiers made a difference in the war against Germany in Europe?
+Why or why not?
+4. Taken as a whole, why did the U.S. Army change its policy of having African American soldiers fight alongside white soldiers?
+5. If YOU were an African American soldier during World War II-would you have agreed to fight Why or why not?
+6. Since the Chicago Tribune was a northern newspaper, how do you think southern newspapers covered the same events dealing with African Americans in World War II?